Inflammation and Repair Research Domain

-The domain works closely with The University of Manchester’s Infection, immunity, inflammation and repair strategic research domain.
+The MAHSC Inflammation & Repair Research Domain works closely with our Greater Manchester universities and research-intensive NHS Trusts.
 This spans basic, clinical and translational innovation at the interface of infection, immunity, inflammation and repair.
-Basic Science research is carried out in many divisions across the School of Biological Sciences, including Manchester Collaborative Centre for Inflammation and Repair, Arthritis Research UK Centres of Excellence in Genetics and Genomics, and Epidemiology, and in the Manchester Fungal Infection Group.
+Basic Science research is carried out across Greater Manchester, including Manchester Collaborative Centre for Inflammation and Repair, Versus Arthritis Centres in Genetics and Genomics, and Epidemiology and in the Manchester Fungal Infection Group.

-We are leaders in stratified medicine, an approach that divides patients with a particular disease according to how they respond to therapies.
+We are leaders in precision medicine, an approach that stratifies patients with a particular disease according to how they respond to therapies.
 The aim is to get the right treatment to the right person at the right time.
-We have significantly increased our stratified medicine infrastructure through the NIHR Manchester Biomedical Research Centre, the Manchester Molecular Pathology Innovation Centre with a focus on immune-mediated conditions, the Stoller Biomarker Discovery Centre and three Medical Research Council Stratified Medicine Consortia (Rheumatoid Arthritis, Psoriasis and Systemic Lupus Erythematosus ).
+We have significantly increased our precision medicine infrastructure through the NIHR Manchester Biomedical Research Centre.

 Our domain works across these areas:

 Selected activity ongoing within the Inflammation and Repair Research Domain:

 - Activation of inflammation and Coagulation after Trauma II (ACIT-II)

 - The TAPER Feasibility Study

 - Postgraduate Studentship awards, providing funding to Masters’ and PhD-level students to complete research projects.

 - Small funding awards – further information on active calls can be found here.